OctoD/effepi/README.md

 ###### safeCall

-Use this function to perform a safe function call
+Use this function to perform a safe function call (will not throw) with the previous value as argument

 ```ts
 pipe(useCallValue())